RobotLocomotion/drake/examples/hardware_sim/README.md

 The same demo is implemented in both Python and C++, for reference.

-Note that the demo is pretty boring on its own!
-The robot is uncommanded, so nothing is happening.
-All you'll see is the scene geometry, along with a display of the contact forces (green arrows).
+Note that the demo contains only static scene by default.
+The robot is uncommanded and nothing is happening; all you'll see is the scene geometry along with a display of the contact forces (green arrows).
+You can run another program `robot_commander.py` to actuate the robot with a simple motion.

 ## Running the Python demo from a Drake binary release